This post may contain affiliate links. Read the full disclosure

 Winter Camping Safety

 When you are trying to stay warm in winter, you may be tempted to add heating to your tent.
 Always ensure you use safe methods to do so.
-Carbon dioxide poisoning is a potential risk.

 This includes camping stoves and fuel-burning lamps, coolers, heaters, generators, and any other fuel-burning camping equipment.
 To prevent this, keep your tent ventilated when using any fuelled equipment.